A woman looks into the camera, calmly and quietly. She is on a journey to discover how to fall in love with yourself.

 Self-Love and Relationships

-When you love yourself, your emotional boundaries shift.
+When you fall in love with yourself, your emotional boundaries shift.
 Here’s how:

 • You stop chasing people who aren’t aligned with your – You don’t need to repeat yourself, you can stop over-explaining, over-giving and over-apologizing.
-Stop saying sorry when you don’t need to!
+You stop saying sorry when you don’t need to!

 • You become a better friend and partner – Having a strong relationship and love for yourself allows you to act from a place of fullness, not lack.